xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, and World Development***, among other journals.

-## Research Interest
+## Research Interests
-- Public Policy, Public Opinion, Political Economy
+- Enviromental Economics&politics, Public Opinion, Political Economy

-## Academic Employment
+## Academic Positions
 -  2020-present, Assistant professor, School of International Relations and Public Affairs, Fudan University

 ## Visiting Appointments